 - Deposit money to your account using mobile check deposit

 Are There Other Ways to Save with Capital One?

 Yes, there are.
 Capital One also offers money market accounts and certificates of deposit for savers.

 360 Money Market Account

 The 360 Money Market Account is a high-yield account designed for savers.
-This account earns a 2.00% APY on balances of $10,000 or more.
-Balances below that amount earn a 0.85% APY.
+This account earns an APY that is many times that of the national average on balances of $10,000 or more.
+Balances below that amount earn a smaller APY.

 Capital One offers several CD accounts for savers.
 High-yield CD accounts feature terms of 12, 24 and 60 months.